FairyWorld/tools_Raw-Alchemy/README.md

 | :---: | :---: |
 | ![In-Camera](Samples/P1013122.jpg) | ![Raw Alchemy](Samples/Converted.jpg) |

+### Related Resources

+-   **[V-Log Alchemy](https://github.com/shenmintao/V-Log-Alchemy)**: A curated collection of `.cube` LUT files specifically designed for V-Log color space.
+These LUTs can be directly applied in Raw Alchemy to achieve various creative looks for your workflow.

 ### Getting Started (Recommended)

 For most users, the easiest way to use Raw Alchemy is to download the pre-compiled executable.
 This does not require installing Python or any dependencies.